echoedinvoker/vue/5-behind-the-scenes/63-template/memo.md

 ![Alt another way to define template](pic/05.jpg)

 - But it's not usually defined in Vue apps, because there are syntax hints and various color fonts in HTML to help.

+- Our subsequent courses will introduce a better way to write templates and Vue apps.